Pilatus PC-21: Singapore

 In November 2006, the Republic of Singapore Air Force (RSAF) awarded a service contract to Lockheed Martin Simulation, Training and Support (LMSTS) to deliver 19 PC-21 aircraft, to support the RSAF's Basic Wings training course at RAAF Base Pearce in Australia under a public–private partnership (PPP) arrangement, replacing the SIAI-Marchetti S.211.
 Singapore was the first export customer for the PC-21.
 On 21 January 2008, the first RSAF PC-21 completed its flight test prior to being accepted into service.
 On 13 July 2008, the type began to provide the RSAF with basic flying training, by which point a further six aircraft had been delivered.

 Spain

-The PC-21 has been evaluated by the Spanish Air Force (along with the Beechcraft T-6 Texan II and the PZL-130 Orlik III), as a possible substitute for its ENAER T-35 Pillan and CASA C-101 Aviojet trainer aircraft.
-January 2020 saw the Spanish Air Force confirm an order for 24 PC-21 aircraft, which will replace mainly the CASA C-101 Aviojet, but will also take over advanced training which is currently carried out on the T-35 Pillan.
+The PC-21 has been evaluated by the Spanish Air Force (along with the Beechcraft T-6 Texan II and the PZL-130 Orlik III), to serve as the gradual replacement for their older training aircraft models ENAER T-35 Pillan and CASA C-101 Aviojet trainer aircraft.

+January 2020 saw the Spanish Air Force confirm an order for 24 of a total 40 PC‑21 aircraft.
+The first two examples arrived in September 2021, and the initial batch from that first order was completed in June 2022.
+Deliveries of the second batch of 16 aircraft —announced in 2023— began in June 2025.

+PC-21 aircraft will replace the CASA C-101 Aviojet, but will also take over advanced training, which is currently carried out on the T-35 Pillan.

+As an incidental detail, during the military training programme for the heir to the Spanish throne, Her Royal Highness Leonor, Princess of Asturias, completed her training and her first solo flight in one of the received Pilatus aircraft.